1iveowl/HttpMachine.PCL/README.md

 This is a fork of the great work done by Benjamin van der Veen.
 [The Original HttpMachine](https://github.com/bvanderveen/httpmachine)

-I've forked this project as Benjamin no longer is maintaining the work and I needed some updates for a project of mine.

-Updates:
-- Updated the Nuget to the most recent code base provided by the original project.
-- The HttpMachine.PCL a PCL that can be used on Windows 8+, .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
-- From Nuget ver.
-0.9.5.1 the Http Method now accepts these additional four characters: "$ - , .".

-#The Original Readme

 HttpMachine is a C# HTTP request parser.
 It implements a state machine with [Adrian Thurston](http://www.complang.org/thurston/)'s excellent state machine compiler, [Ragel](http://www.complang.org/ragel/).
 Because Ragel supports C, D, Java, Ruby, it wouldn't be hard to port this library to those languages.

 HttpMachine is Copyright (c) 2011 [Benjamin van der Veen](http://bvanderveen.com).
 HttpMachine is licensed under the MIT License.
 See LICENSE.txt.

+I've forked this project as Benjamin no longer is maintaining the work and I needed some updates for a project of mine.

 ## Features